 James Copeland and Margaret Anne Ferrell Orr: James Orr figured very prominently in the early history of Highland.
 He was a college graduate, school teacher, church leader and exemplary father to a very large family.
 He was born January 1, 1865, at Clover Creek, Tooele County, Utah Territory, son of James Copeland and Elizabeth Jane Green Orr.
-His father and mother were LDS converts from Scotland and Wales.
+His father and mother were converts to the Church of Jesus Christ of Latter-day Saints from Scotland and Wales.
 James went to school in Clover Creek and was a very good student and athlete.

 He was not baptized until he was twenty years old and began serving a mission on November 5, 1888.
 After a few months his younger brother, Charles drowned in the Snake River, then on April 1, 1890, his mother died.
 Shortly after that his father became seriously ill so he was called home.
 When he arrived at the St. John railroad station on June 6, 1890, there was a coffin on the platform for his father and he road home sitting on it.
 He served nineteen months of his mission.

 Shortly after his father passed, he went to Salt Lake City to attend the University of Deseret and after receiving his teaching certificate he married Margaret (Maggie) Anne Farrell of Alpine, daughter of John Bell and Francis Jemima Sweatt Farrell, born October 20, 1874.
 They moved to Avon, Cache County where he taught school - eight grades in one room.

 In 1899 they moved to Alpine for a short time then to Highland (#54 on the 1958 Highland map - the Hyrum Healey home), where he taught school and was active in the Church and community.
 He was set apart as the fourth presiding elder of the Highland Branch on April 29, 1900, with James Brown and William Loveridge as his counselors.
 He was a great leader and fulfilled his responsibilities well.
 He was skilled as a speaker and talented in music as well, playing the guitar and singing duets with his wife.